modernish/modernish/README.md

 like safer variable and command expansion, new language constructs for loop iteration, and much more.
 There is no compiled code to install; modernish is written entirely in the shell language.
-It can be deployed in embedded or multiuser systems in which new binary executables may not be introduced for security reasons, and is portable among numerous shell implementations.
+It can be deployed in embedded or multi-user systems in which new binary executables may not be introduced for security reasons, and is portable among numerous shell implementations.
 Modernish programs are shell programs; the new constructs are mixed with shell syntax so that the programmer can take advantage of the best of both.